xlladdins/xll/docs/Excel4MacrosT-Z.md

 sheets.
 Negative numbers scroll backward by that many sheets.
 Zero (0) does not scroll.

-Firstlast\_logical    specifies whether to scroll to the first or last sheet in the workbook.
+Firstlast\_logical&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to scroll to the first or last sheet in the workbook.
 If TRUE, scrolls to the last sheet in the workbook.
 If FALSE, scrolls to the first sheet in the workbook.
 If this argument is specified, then num\_sheets is ignored.

 Return to [top](#T)